YusufBhatti/YusufBhatti.github.io/about.md

 <div class="about-section">
   <h1></h1>
   <p>

-    I'm an atmospheric physicist specializing in developing <a href="/publications">aerosol-cloud interactions</a> in climate models.
-Currently, I work as a research scientist at <strong>SRON Space Research Organization Netherlands</strong>, funded through <a href="https://projects.au.dk/cleancloud/cleancloud-project">EU Horizon CleanCloud</a>, with <strong>Otto Hasekamp</strong>.
-My expertise lies in developing aerosol-cloud interactions within climate models and the application of machine learning/AI in climate modeling.
+  I am an atmospheric physicist specializing in climate model development.
+Currently, I work as a research scientist at the <strong>SRON Space Research Organization Netherlands</strong>, funded through the <a href="https://projects.au.dk/cleancloud/cleancloud-project">EU Horizon CleanCloud</a>, with <strong>Otto Hasekamp</strong>.
+My expertise includes developing aerosol-cloud interactions within climate models and applying machine learning and AI techniques in climate modeling.

   </p>
   <p>
+  I am a code owner and core developer of the UKESM1 model up to version 13.2 of the Unified Model.
+Most recently, I have been involved in the development of the ECHAM6-HAM2.3 and ICON-HAM climate models.

-    My research focuses on improving the representation of aerosols in climate models through observations from satellites, ships, aircraft, and ground stations.
-I completed my PhD in atmospheric physics and chemistry at the <strong>University of Canterbury</strong> (New Zealand), under the supervision of <strong>Laura Revell</strong> and <strong>Adrian McDonald</strong>.
+  Much of my research works to improve the representation of aerosols in climate models through observations from satellites, ships, aircraft, and ground stations.
+Inv 2023 I completed my PhD in atmospheric physics and chemistry at the <strong>University of Canterbury</strong> (New Zealand), under the supervision of <strong>Laura Revell</strong> and <strong>Adrian McDonald</strong>.
+My Masters (MRes; Masters of Research) project worked under <strong> Graham Mann </strong> at the <strong> University of Leeds </strong> modelling stratospheric sulfate aerosol injections.
   </p>
   <p>
     Having lived in four countries, I've embraced a culturally immersive and adaptive lifestyle.
 I enjoy capturing these experiences through photography, and some of my work can be found in my <a href="/photography">photography</a> section.